jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Advances in research computing technology arise in response to those needs.
 Scientists must adapt to a competitive, rapidly-changing research landscape.
 As such, research computing staff must quickly adapt systems to changing requirements and improving technology, while minimizing impact to researcher operations.
-Traditional high-performance computing (HPC) infrastructure is defined by fixed services closely aligned with hardware layouts.
+Traditional high-performance computing (HPC) infrastructure is defined by fixed services closely aligned with cluster deployments.
 In contrast, a software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight upgrades with reduced researcher impact.

 Traditional HPC use centered on text-based, command-line interactions where users connect via SSH to dedicated login nodes to execute batch-oriented research workflows @Lonvick2006.